samadrid92/project_1_heeanswers/README.md

 #HEEANSWERS
 A spiritual app that takes in your current emotion and displays a bible verse that will correspond with that emotion.
-Basically a app with a pocket full of sunshineto brighten your day.
+Basically a app with a pocket full of sunshine to brighten your day.

 #Technologies Used
   *JQuery